Hoyasumii/avengers-endgame/README.md

 GAMORA (2014): On a planet called Morag.

-NEBULA (2014): Father's plan is fina
+NEBULA (2014): Father's plan is final